1932: 9 February: Gerhard Richter is born in Dresden to Hildegard Richter, a bookseller, and Horst Richter, a school teacher.

 [Elger 2009, p.242]

-May: Separates from Ema; later that year, moves in with Isa Genzken.
+May: he separates from Ema; later that year he moves in with Isa Genzken.

-2-23 October: exhibits Halifax drawings as part of group show Palermo / Mario Merz / Gerhard Richter at Konrad Fischer Galerie, Düsseldorf.
+2-23 October: the Halifax drawings are shown as part of the group show Palermo / Mario Merz / Gerhard Richter at Konrad Fischer Galerie, Düsseldorf.

-Undertakes commission with Isa Genzken for an artwork for the underground station at König-Heinrich-Platz, Duisburg, a sequence of coloured panels and mirrors (not completed until 1992 due to construction delays).
+Together with Isa Genzken, he undertakes a commission for an artwork for the underground station at König-Heinrich-Platz, Duisburg, a sequence of coloured panels and mirrors which is not completed until 1992 due to construction delays.

 For the overall design we are proceeding from the basis that the walls, pillars and other structures have a silver-grey, stainless steel surface.
 In addition, sheeting made of enamel and mirror glass should be used for visual enhancement ...
 For the artistic design, we have focused mainly on the level of the station platform, rather than the places that are usually chosen for public art incorporated into architecture, or Kunst am Bau.

-June-October: Exhibits two large Stroke paintings [CR: 451 and 452] at Museum Folkwang, Essen (June-August) and the Stedelijk van Abbemuseum, Eindhoven (September-October).
+June-October: the two large Stroke paintings [CR: 451 and 452] are exhibited at Museum Folkwang, Essen (June-August) and the Stedelijk van Abbemuseum, Eindhoven (September-October).

-1981: Makes first Mirrors and first large format 'Wild Abstracts'.
-Paints a series of landscapes based on his photographs of Davos.
-Galleria Pieroni, Rome publishes Eis (Ice) [Editions CR: 58], an artist's book based on the photographs taken during his trip to Greenland in 1972.
+1981: he makes his first Mirrors and the first large format 'Wild Abstracts' and paints a series of landscapes based on his photographs of Davos.
+The Galleria Pieroni, Rome publishes Eis (Ice) [Editions CR: 58], an artist's book based on the photographs taken during his trip to Greenland in 1972.

 17 January-8 March: German Art Today, Musée d'art moderne de la Ville de Paris.

-30 May-5 July: As part of his two-man exhibition with Georg Baselitz at Kunsthalle Düsseldorf, Richter exhibits Mirrors for first time.
+30 May-5 July: as part of his two-man exhibition with Georg Baselitz at Kunsthalle Düsseldorf, Richter exhibits Mirrors for the first time.

 It was a piece of showmanship.
 We were both sort of famous by that time, and it was as if we had to be put into the ring together.

-1982: Continues painting 'Wild Abstracts' and Landscapes; begins painting Candles.
+1982: Richter continues painting 'Wild Abstracts' and Landscapes and begins painting his well-known Candles.

-10 January-21 February: Exhibits new Abstract Paintings in the exhibition Gerhard Richter: Abstract Paintings 1976 to 1981 at Kunsthalle Bielefeld and 18 April-16 May at Mannheimer Kunstverein.
+10 January-21 February: new Abstract Paintings are shown in the exhibition Gerhard Richter: Abstract Paintings 1976 to 1981 at Kunsthalle Bielefeld and 18 April-16 May at Mannheimer Kunstverein.

-19 June-28 September: Exhibits five new large-format Abstract Paintings at documenta VII, including Yellow-Green [CR: 492], which were distributed through the exhibition in dialogue with work by other artists such Claes Oldenburg and Robert Mangold.
+19 June-28 September: he exhibits five new large-format Abstract Paintings at documenta VII, including Yellow-Green [CR: 492], which are distributed throughout the exhibition in dialogue with work by other artists such as Claes Oldenburg and Robert Mangold.

 When we describe a process, or make out an invoice, or photograph a tree, we create models; without them we would know nothing of reality and would be animals.
 Abstract pictures are fictive models, because they make visible a reality that we can neither see nor describe, but whose existence we can postulate.

-5 November-12 December: Exhibits Candles for first time at Max Hetzler Gallery, Stuttgart.
+5 November-12 December: he exhibits the Candles for the first time at Max Hetzler Gallery, Stuttgart.

-1983: Continues to paint Abstract Paintings, and Landscapes.
-Paints Candles and Skulls.
+1983: he continues to paint Abstract Paintings and Landscapes.
+He also produces Candles and Skulls.

-July: Last exhibition at Konrad Fischer Galerie in Düsseldorf.
-Shows Abstract Paintings and Two Candles [CR: 523-1].
+July: the last exhibition at Konrad Fischer Galerie in Düsseldorf with Richter's participation takes place where he shows Abstract Paintings and Two Candles [CR: 523-1].

-End of year: Moves from Düsseldorf to Cologne.
+At the end of the year he moves from Düsseldorf to Cologne.

-1984: Returns to watercolours after six years.
-Paints Landscapes and Abstract Paintings, experimenting with the relationship between the two.
+1984: Richter returns to doing watercolours after six years.
+He also paints Landscapes and Abstract Paintings, experimenting with the relationship between the two.

-1 January-29 February: Exhibition of Abstract Paintings at Musée d’Art et d’Industrie, Saint Etienne.
+1 January-29 February: an exhibition of his Abstract Paintings takes place at Musée d’Art et d’Industrie, Saint Etienne.

-14 January-2 March: First exhibition of watercolours at Galerie Thomas Borgmann, Cologne.
+14 January-2 March: his watercolours are shown publicly for the first time at Galerie Thomas Borgmann, Cologne.

 28 September-2 December: In From Here: Two Months of New German Art in Düsseldorf, Messegelände, Düsseldorf, Richter shows Abstract Paintings and Landscapes.
 As a result of this exhibition, curated by Kasper König, he finally breaks into the international art market.

-12 October-25 November: Represented in Upheavels, Manifestos, Manifestations: Positions in Art at the Beginning of the 1960s in Berlin, Düsseldorf and Munich, Kunsthalle Düsseldorf.
+12 October-25 November: Richter is represented in Upheavals, Manifestos, Manifestations: Positions in Art at the Beginning of the 1960s in Berlin, Düsseldorf and Munich, Kunsthalle Düsseldorf.

-5 March-26 March: Double exhibition in New York jointly organised by Sperone Westwater Gallery and Marian Goodman Gallery.
-Richter’s first exhibition at Marian Goodman Gallery.
+5 March-26 March: a double exhibition in New York jointly organised by Sperone Westwater Gallery and Marian Goodman Gallery takes place.
+This marks Richter’s first exhibition at Marian Goodman Gallery.

-Continues with Abstract Paintings and Landscapes including a series of works where he uses the squeegee over landscapes.
-Works on Mirrors.
-Undertakes a commission for Victoria insurance company, producing two 6 x 4 m abstract canvases [CR: 601 and 602].
+1986: Richter continues with Abstract Paintings and Landscapes including a series of works where he uses the squeegee over landscapes and works on Mirrors.
+He undertakes a commission for the Victoria insurance company, producing two 6 x 4 m abstract canvases [CR: 601 and 602].

-18 January-23 March: First large-scale touring retrospective Gerhard Richter: Paintings 1962-1985 at Kunsthalle Düsseldorf and Kunstverein für die Rheinlande und Westfalen, Düsseldorf.
-Tours to Berlin, Bern and Vienna.
+18 January-23 March: a first large-scale touring retrospective Gerhard Richter: Paintings 1962-1985 at Kunsthalle Düsseldorf and Kunstverein für die Rheinlande und Westfalen, Düsseldorf takes place which tours to Berlin, Bern and Vienna.

-February: Publishes his artist’s notes for the first time on the occasion of the exhibition Gerhard Richter: Works on Paper 1983–1986, Museum Overholland, Amsterdam (20 February-20 April).
+February: his artist’s notes are published for the first time on the occasion of the exhibition Gerhard Richter: Works on Paper 1983–1986, Museum Overholland, Amsterdam (20 February-20 April).

-5 March-4 April: Joint exhibition at Marian Goodman Gallery and Sperone Westwater Gallery, New York.
+5 March-4 April: a joint exhibition at Marian Goodman Gallery and Sperone Westwater Gallery, New York takes place.

 I had kept a number of photographs for years, under the heading of unfinished business.
 It’s hard to say how it came about that in late 1987 my interest revived and so I got hold of some more photographs and had the idea of painting the subject.

-Awarded the Kaiserring der Stadt Goslar Art Prize.
+Richter is awarded the Kaiserring der Stadt Goslar art prize.

 11 March-16 April: Gerhard Richter: The London Paintings at Anthony d'Offay Gallery, London.